 Here is a brief list of what you may expect in the way of purchase costs.
 Please be aware that these costs have changed dramatically over the last few years and it's always best to confirm all costs before signing on the dotted line.

-Value Added Tax: 19% VAT is paid instead of transfer tax.
-New constructions with a building license issued from January 2006 are subject to VAT at the rate of 19%.
-New constructions with building licenses issued before January 2006 aren't subject to VAT, regardless of when building work was/is completed.
+Value Added Tax: VAT charged on new properties is 23%.
+New constructions with building licenses issued before January 2006 are not subject to VAT, regardless of when building work was/is completed.